mdekrey/DotNetReactTemplate/template/README.md

 Use it:

-	dotnet new dotnetreactspa -n <new-solution-name>
+	dotnet new reactapispa -n <new-solution-name>